RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/3-CNN/notes.md

 # Convolutional Neural Netrwork for image classification

-Deep neural networks are normally organized in alternate repetitions of linear and non-linearcoperators.
+Deep neural networks are normally organized in alternate repetitions of linear and non-linear operators.
 The reason for having multiple layers of this type is to build a hierarchical representation of the data.

 We need a hierarchical representation because the world we live in is a compositional one (The local pixels assemble to form simple patterns like oriented edges.
 These borders are in turn combined to form patterns that are even more abstract.
 We can continue to build above these hierarchical representations until we arrive at the objects that we observe in the real world.).